 An organization that had tax exempt status with the Internal Revenue Service prior to January 1, 1987 is not required to apply to the Department for a tax exempt determination letter.
-Organizations that received IRS determination letters after that date and before tax years beginning on or after 1/1/2008, as well as any organization desiring a Georgia income tax determination letter for any reason, must apply using Georgia Form 3605.
+Organizations that received IRS determination letters after that date and before tax years beginning on or after 1/1/2008, must apply using Georgia Form 3605.
 A nonprofit corporate charter does not constitute an exemption from income tax.